aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/import-presentation/_index.md

 ## **Import PowerPoint from HTML**

-Aspose.Slides allows you to import presentations from HTML files.
 In this case, you get to convert a HTML document to a PowerPoint presentation.

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation/) class.
-2. Call the [AddFromHtml](https://reference.aspose.com/slides/net/aspose.slides/slidecollection/addfromhtml/) method and pass the HTML file.
+2. Call the [AddFromHtml](https://reference.aspose.com/slides/net/aspose.slides/slidecollection/addfromhtml/#addfromhtml) method and pass the HTML file.
 3. Use the [Save](https://apireference.aspose.com/slides/net/aspose.slides.presentation/save/methods/5) method to save the file as a PowerPoint document.

 This C# code demonstrates the HTML to PowerPoint operation: